 About the Space Physics Group

-Our research group studies the nature of the upper atmosphere and near-Earth space.
-We are interested in energy coupling between regions and the inputs from the Sun, lightning, and particles to name a few examples.
+The Otago Space Physics research group studies the nature of the upper atmosphere and near-Earth space.
+We are interested in energy coupling between regions and the inputs to the system from the Sun, lightning, and energetic particles, to name a few examples.
 Recent collaborations have involved researchers from the USA, UK, Japan, Canada, Czech Republic, Hungary, and Australia, some of which are continuing.
-New projects are now being undertaken with researchers from Finland, France, Hungary, UK, and the USA.
+New projects are now being undertaken with researchers from Finland, Japan, Hungary, UK, and the USA.

 Learn more about our research here: